Home Blog Outpost Kitset Assembly - What's included and how long will it take?

-Kitsets delivered to a town near you!
+Kitsets buildings delivered to a town near you!

 Kitset buildings are much easier to transport around the country.
-We offer freight free delivery to PBT transport depots nationwide so you can get an Outpost kitset wherever you live in NZ.
+We offer freight free delivery to Toll Transport depots nationwide so you can get an Outpost kitset wherever you live in NZ.
 Outpost Buildings are affordable and convenient.
 Most kitsets can be picked up with a trailer from the transport depot, or if you prefer we can arrange a hiab truck to deliver the kitset to your property.
 Please let us know if you would like a quote for your kitset to be delivered by hiab truck to your site.